 Rev Michael McNamara

-I am most interested in helping the spiritually curious find deeper connection with the Divine in whatever way they experience that sense of “greater than oneself”.
+I am most interested in helping the spiritually curious find deeper connection with the Divine in whatever way they experience that sense of the “greater than self”.
 To me, spirituality is all about our interconnectedness, the glue that binds us together.
 When we take time to strengthen and deepen our Spiritual health, we are not only helping ourselves, but ultimately we are helping the various communities we participate in.

 In the searching that followed, I eventually found my way to receiving communion for the first time in roughly two years.
 Receiving the elements led to the overwhelming experience of being loved and accepted despite all my faults.
 I wept.
 Since then I have embraced the forgiving and deeply loving nature of the divine, something that is present even when we can not forgive or love ourselves.